 Redis Commander: CLI Alternative for Connecting & Managing Redis

-Connect to Redis instances from your browser.
-Browse keys, edit values, run commands, and flush patterns.
-No install needed.
+Connect to Redis instances from your desktop with the built-in Redis client in MyDevTools.
+Browse keys, edit values, run commands, and flush patterns — offline and local.

-Try the free online tool mentioned in this guide:Redis Commander
+Get the tool mentioned in this guide in the desktop app:Redis Commander

 What is Redis and why use a GUI?